 Tons of Texture

 Neutrals can create a tranquil space.
 So, keep the room interesting by bringing in varying textures through pillows, quilted throws, rugs, even seating.
+You can find ways to arrange pillows on a sofa here.
 There lots of ways to add texture.
 Don’t forget, leather, suede, mud cloth, rattan, caning, the stone from the fireplace and more.
 Keep the shades within your color palette.

 Just A Little Color or Pattern